Friday Evening Screening, September 2 at 7:30 PM

 Dancing by Michelle Bernier, Jessica Riggs, Megan Roney, Mykayla Solorio

-Music composed by J.S.
+Music Composed by J.S.
 Bach

-Music performed by The Swingle Singers
+Music Performed by The Swingle Singers

 Cinematography by Tyler Stocker